stefanmzeidler/CS710-Project/README.md

   * Better way to store stats to aggregate accross runs
   * Logging, and documentation
   * Think about not rotating the state for each AI and instead passing in an index
+  * Organize into python package with dependancies, setup, subfolders and way of importing external AI's
+  * Add API to allow GUI for human players, or non-python AIs